lawrie/blackicemxbook/RetroComputing/RetroComputing.md

 The Jupiter Ace was a Forth machine.

-This port is a simpler one that does not require custom firmware It can be build using the build.sh file at <https://github.com/lawrie/Ice40JupiterAce/tree/master/blackicemx>.
+[This port](V) is a simpler one that does not require custom firmware It can be build using the build.sh file.

 ## Apple One

 ![Apple One](https://forum.mystorm.uk/uploads/default/optimized/1X/220279feaf92e8afd8e1d918f9a72b4b722f680f_1_690x423.jpg)

-This implementation of the Apple One is by Alan Garfield.
+This implementation of the [Apple One](https://github.com/lawrie/apple-on) is by Alan Garfield.

-It is available at <https://github.com/lawrie/apple-one>.